Blog

 Children love learning about kombucha – it is a great way to teach them about chemistry, biology and the importance of carefully preparing food.

-After receiving my SCOBY, how long can I wait before I start my first ferment?
+After receiving my kombucha SCOBY, how long can I wait before I start my first ferment?

 A SCOBY needs oxygen to survive, it should be immediately opened up from the packaging and used as soon as possible.